maxtr1986/CapstoneProject/README.md

 ## 3. Processing the Data
-During this step, I will be using spreadsheet (MS Excel), SQL (BigQuery), and Tableau for visualization.
+During this step, I will be using spreadsheet (MS Excel) and SQL (BigQuery).

 ### 3.1.
 Spreadsheet
 This is the first step taken where I will import each of csv file into an Excel file (.xlsx).